 A project of the Partnership for a New American Economy

-Between 2000 and 2011 the foreign-born population in Washington increased by almost 49 percent.
-About 918,000 people, or 13.4 percent of the state’s population, were born abroad, according to an analysis of 2010 data by the Pew Hispanic Center.
+Between 2000 and 2013 the foreign-born population in Washington increased by almost 30 percent.
+About 890,000 people, or 13.1 percent of the state’s population, were born abroad, according to the American Community Survey.
 This has helped add considerably to the state’s diversity.
 Today, nearly one in six Washington residents are Latino or Asian.
 These two groups have become important consumer blocs, contributing millions of dollars to the state’s economy every year.

 Percent of state’s population that is immigrant